IsaacScript/isaacscript/docs/javascript-tutorial.md

 ### `if` Statements and Operators

-In Lua, you don't have to put parentheses around the conditions of an `if` statement.
+In Lua, you don't put parentheses around the conditions of an `if` statement.
 But in TypeScript, you do.

 Also, the operators are a bit different: